Argentine austerity protests mount over Macri's IMF-backed measures

 Measures aimed at taming inflation, like the central bank’s 60 percent monetary policy rate, have helped push the economy into recession by choking off credit.
 Stimulus spending that might pep up the economy would dash Macri’s promise of bringing the primary fiscal deficit to zero next year.
 The previous 2019 deficit target was 1.3 percent of gross domestic product.

 Economy Minister Nicolas Dujovne said earlier this month that it was weakness on the country’s “fiscal flank” that prompted a run on the peso in August.
-The currency fell 26 percent last month alone and has lost more than half its value so far in 2018.
+The currency fell 26 percent last month and has lost more than half its value so far in 2018.

-On Tuesday, the peso wobbled 1.4 percent lower to close at 38.5 per dollar.
+On Tuesday, the peso fell 1.4 percent to close at 38.5 per dollar.

 Having signed a $50 billion standby financing deal with the IMF in June, the slide in the peso prompted Macri’s administration to pledge deeper spending cuts to secure an early release of funds.

+The revamped fiscal targets were being hammered out by government authorities and IMF staff in Buenos Aires, the Fund said in a statement on Wednesday.
+“Our common objective is to reach a rapid conclusion to these discussions so as to present a proposal to the IMF executive board,” the statement said.

-The revamped fiscal targets are being hammered out in Washington and will be part of the 2019 budget bill that Macri is expected to send to Congress over the days ahead.
+The targets will be incorporated into the 2019 budget bill that Macri is expected to send to Congress over the days ahead.

 “What we are seeing in asset prices in Argentina is that people are not giving them the benefit of the doubt,” Daniel Osorio, president of New York-based consultancy Andean Capital Advisors, said in a telephone interview.